MyristicaFragrans/PersistentNames/README.md

 * `(Name) Has Arrived!` Will show an incorrect name
 * Some mods may not work out of box
 * Once a world is loaded with Persistant Names, it cannot be used without Persistant Names.
+* Old testing code made it into release that prevents the names database from being loaded

 ## Modding API
 Persistant Names aims to work with other mods!